Tech for Good Build 2021

-If shortlisted, you will be expected to submit additional information and documents to support our assessment.
-A list of the documents you’ll need to provide at this point can be found here, and will include your constitution and/or Articles of Association, and your most recent accounts including management accounts.
 For this initiative we are not asking for evaluations, monitoring, evaluation and learning plans or business cases.
+If shortlisted, you may need to submit additional information and documents to support our assessment.
 Assessments will take place over March 2021 and final decisions will be made by our Social Impact Committee in April 2021.

 We aim to inform all shortlisted applicants in the last week of April 2021.
 If your proposal is unsuccessful at this stage we’ll write to you explaining the reasons why and may offer further feedback by phone.

 What can you really expect from the programme?
 Are you ready to apply for Tech for Good?
 What are we going to be looking for at application?
 Want to hear from past participants?

 Comic Relief and CAST will be running Q&A webinars and providing additional support over the application period.

 Tech for Good 2021 Programme Q&A - Thurs, 21 Jan (14:00 - 15:00)(opens in new window)